Skip to Content

 DIGITAL AND INFORMATION SERVICES

-The full programme of IT training courses is available on iTrent.
-If your School or Directorate requires IT training for staff, geared towards a specific area or set of tasks, email itcourses@qub.ac.uk and we will arrange a consultation.
+If your School or Directorate requires IT training for staff, geared towards a specific area or set of tasks, email itcourses@qub.ac.uk and the team will arrange a consultation.

 Read more Read less